YouTube Channel ID Finder

 How to Use YouTube Channel ID Finder

-1. Paste the URL or HandleDrop a YouTube handle (@username) or full channel/video URL in the input box.
+1. Paste the URL or Handle – Drop a YouTube handle (@username) or full channel or video URL in the input box.

-3. Check the Results BoxThe Channel ID appears at the top with a Copy button for easy reuse.
+3. Check the Results Box – The Channel ID appears at the top with a Copy option for easy reuse.

-4. Explore Extra DetailsBelow the ID, you’ll see useful data like channel name, description, subscriber count, total videos, and lifetime views.
+4. Explore Extra Details – Review the channel name, description, subscriber count, total videos, and lifetime views.

-5. Use the ID AnywhereCopy it into YouTube Analytics tools, monetization trackers, or subscriber forecast calculators.
+5. Use the ID Anywhere – Paste the ID into analytics tools, monetization trackers, or subscriber goal calculators like the YouTube Subscriber Milestone Calculator.

 YouTube Channel ID Finder tool interface with result